bitExpert/phpstan-magento/README.md

 ## License

-PHPStan Magento Extension is released under the Apache 2.0 license.
+PHPStan Magento Extension is released under the MIT License.